 After making appropriate enquiries, the Trustees have a reasonable expectation that the Charity has adequate resources to continue in operational existence for the foreseeable future.
-The Trustees have considered the impacts that the Covid-19 pandemic has had for the Charity, and it is deemed that the Charity can meet its commitments and liabilities and can continue for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.

 3 Trustee remuneration